Morsmalleo/Repo_Swap/README.md

 # DISCLAIMER: I am not reponsible for any damage or deletion of files by this script, the steps to edit it in order to make it work properly have been posted, so if you don't know what you are doing then don't mess with this script, as it handles an important file.

 # WARNING: DO NOT RUN THIS SCRIPT WITHOUT EDITING IT TO YOUR PREFERENCES FIRST!!
-# WARNING: IN CASE THE SCRIPT SCREWS UP AFTER YOU'VE EDITED IT, YOU NEED TO MANUALLY CREATE A BACKUP OF YOUR SOURCES.LIST FILE
+# WARNING: IN CASE THE SCRIPT SCREWS UP AFTER YOU'VE EDITED IT, YOU NEED TO MANUALLY CREATE A BACKUP OF YOUR SOURCES.LIST FILE AND PLACE IT SOMEWHERE AWAY FROM `/etc/apt/`--`/etc/apt/sources.list.d`

 ### YOU CAN BACKUP YOUR SOURCES.LIST FILE BY TYPING THE COMMAND SEEN BELOW